seancummins/dockerized_symcli/README.md

 Vagrant / Vagrantfile method of provisioning is deprecated; use docker-compose instead:

 * Install Docker environment, including Docker Compose
+* Ensure that you have shared the C drive under Docker 'Shared Drives' Setting; this enables passthrough of your local home directory to the /root directory within each container.
 * Clone Github repo to local environment
 * Download [SE 9.0](https://download.emc.com/downloads/DL88929_Solutions-Enabler-9.0.0.0-for-Linux-x64.tar.gz?source=OLS) and move it into the "dockerized_symcli/se90" directory.
 * Download [SE 8.4](https://download.emc.com/downloads/DL84200_Solutions-Enabler-8.4.0.7-for-Linux-x64.gz?source=OLS) and move it into the "dockerized_symcli/se84" directory.